Disclaimer

 James finished the drink he had, and finished all the others on the table too.
 He stood up, then headed towards the further away door.
 The doors opened to reveal a much different corridor to the ones on Voyager.
 The walls were a light blue, and there was a square pattern on both sides.

-James started down the corridor, further down there was the sound of people screaming.
+He started down the corridor, further down there was the sound of people screaming.
 As he went further down the corridor the screams got louder.
 He slowed down, and turned the corner.
-He jumped a mile when some guy collapsed on the ground, and he choked to death.
+He jumped a mile when some guy collapsed on the ground, as he choked to death.

-Some other people ran down the corridor, a few collapsed with really dry skin, the others stopped and they stopped breathing, they collapsed too.
+Some other people ran down the corridor, a few collapsed with really dry skin.
+The others stopped as they stopped breathing, they collapsed too.
 James rushed through them all, he eventually got to a large door.

 He went through them and found himself in a large hall full of people, nobody was screaming or dying, everything was normal.
 All of the people were dressed in posh clothes, and some of them were drinking red wine.
 There was a table at the end of the room filled with untouched glasses of red wine.